 In the lunch hour that they had to hold the event, they were able to recruit over 50 students to join their club.
 This is a record for Students for Life high school clubs in Colorado!
 The club is now so large that they cannot meet in a regular classroom, but they will have to move to an auditorium!

 The Regis Jesuit High School Students for Life see the importance of educating their peers about abortion as well as reaching out to their pregnant, parenting, and post-abortive community.
 It is not enough to simply start a club.
 The pro-life students at Regis Jesuit want to start a movement in their school.
 It is truly incredible to see dedicated students who recognize that making an impact requires much more than hosting a few events a year.
 They see the need to be consistent with their events, savvy about how they present themselves, unified, and courageous.

-Regis Jesuit High School Students for Life has already signed on to forming a Summer Planning Committee where they will be meeting throughout the summer to plan out next year’s events, begin forming a fundraising plan to attend the National March for Life and the Students for Life of America National Conference, and establishing functional roles and responsibilities so that they are able to have successful leadership transitions for a sustainable club.
+Regis Jesuit High School Students for Life has already signed on to forming a Summer Planning Committee where they will be meeting throughout the summer to plan out next year’s events, begin forming a fundraising plan to attend the National National Pro-Life March and the Students for Life of America National Conference, and establishing functional roles and responsibilities so that they are able to have successful leadership transitions for a sustainable club.

 If the caliber of the Cupcakes for Life event is evident of what their future events will be like, it is worth keeping an eye on what’s in store this next year at Regis Jesuit High School Girls Division.
 This club has an exciting future ahead of them!

 Thank you, Regis Jesuit High School Girls Division Students for Life!